 We can’t really go back in time and ask what was the first commercial photography process because it’s not as cut and dried as other photographic genres.
 In the same way, you might experience a lot of confusion about how to go about entering the industry.

 Your online portfolio is the key to gaining new clients and growing your business.
-Do read our comprehensive guide on tips to create a portfolio website.
 The guide is a step-by-step reference for creating a photography website that would be able to attract and impress potential employers, clients or collaborators.
 You also need to think out of the box, uncover your creative genius, find your expression and figure out how to present your work in the best way possible.
 Photography websites need to go beyond just showcasing your talent and images.
 It needs to present your vision for the future, with respect to the work you want to do, reflect your personality and your style and approach to work.

 Choose the right platform to create your photography website.
 Pixpa offers everything you need to create a photography website.

 Make sure that the photography website builder you choose offers the flexibility, features, and ease-of-use you need to put together professional photography websites without requiring any coding knowledge.
 That's where a bit of inspiration comes in handy.

 Pixpa is a website builder platform that is trusted by creative pros around the world.
 Have a look at these inspiring portfolios of Photographers.
 These photographers have made excellent use of Pixpa, an easy to use website builder to showcase their photos.
 You can draw inspiration from these creative professionals and study their portfolios, to get a clearer idea of how you want to showcase your repertoire of work.